borjapetit/tex_template_paper/README.md

 ## Default packages

-In order to implement the modifications to the ```article``` class, this template automatically loads the following packages:

 - ```inputenc```: text encoding (loads option ``utf8``)
 - ```geometry```: redefine the size of document.
 - ```enumitem```: formatting ```itemize``` and ```enumerate``` environments.